Giovanni Bona: Biography

-He was born of an old French family at Mondovì, in Piedmont, northern Italy, on 19 October, according to some 10 October, 1609.
+Bona was born of an old French family at Mondovì, in Piedmont, northern Italy, on 19 October (according to some, 10 October) 1609.
 His father favoured a military career for him but, after passing some years at a nearby Jesuit college, he entered the Cistercian monastery of the Congregation of the Feuillants at Pinerolo in 1624.
 There, as also later at Rome, he pursued his studies with exceptional success.

-He worked for fifteen years in Turin, then as prior in Asti and as abbot in Mondovi, and in 1651 was called to preside over the whole congregation as superior general.
+He worked for fifteen years in Turin, then as prior in Asti and as abbot in Mondovi, and, in 1651, was called to preside over the whole congregation as superior general.
 During his seven years of official life in Rome he modestly declined all further honours, refusing the Bishopric of Asti.

 He welcomed the expiration of his third term, in the scholar's hope that he would be allowed to enjoy a life of retirement and study, but his intimate friend, Pope Alexander VII, wishing to honour his culture and piety, made him Consultor to the Congregation of the Index and to the Holy Office.
-In 1669 Clement IX made him a cardinal.
+In 1669, Clement IX made him a cardinal.
 There was no change in his extremely simple manner of life, and every year he donated his surplus revenue to the needy priests of the Missionary College at Rome.
-He died at Rome on 28 October 1674.
+He died at Rome on 28 October 1674, aged 65.